-It’s that time of year again…time to wrap gifts, send wishes of happiness and wellness to friends and family, bake Christmas cookies, stuff stockings, sing carols, and enjoy the festivities of Christmas and the New Year.
-It is also time to read a faithful account of Deborah and Dave’s 2016 Year in Review.
+It’s that time of year again…time to wrap gifts, send wishes of happiness and wellness to friends and family, bake cookies, stuff stockings, sing carols, and enjoy the festivities of the holiday season.
+It is also time to read a faithful account of our 2018 Year in Review.

 Other Noteworthy Mentions